teezzan/kitty-facty/README.md

 - Pagination of cat facts.
 - Sorting of cat facts by length or alphabetically.
+- Caching of cat facts to reduce the number of API calls.
 - Error handling in case something goes wrong with the Cat Fact API.

 ## Project Structure